E4S-Project/e4s-cl/docs/reference/profiles/edit.rst

 --backend			Change the profile's backend
 --image				Change the profile's default image
---source			Change the profile's default init script --add-files			List of files to add
+--source			Change the profile's default init script --add-files			List of files to add.
+Supports :code:`host:container` mappings.
 --remove-files		List of files to remove --add-libraries		List of libraries to add --remove-libraries	List of libraries to remove